-The Ken-Ton School District Adult & Community Education Department offers many free opportunities for adult learners who want to earn their High School Equivalency Diploma, get on track to attend college, expand their math and English reading, writing and speaking skills, and more.
-Contact Denise Jurewicz at 874-8411 ext.
-35316 or email@example.com for more information.
+The Ken-Ton School District Adult Education Department offers many free opportunities for adult learners who want to earn their High School Equivalency Diploma, get on track to attend college, expand their math and English reading, writing and speaking skills, and more.
+Contact Denise Jurewicz at 874-8404 ext.
+32631 or email@example.com.

 High School Equivalency Diploma: